gor-g/note-app/README.md

 - **Backend:** user signup (`POST /users`) plus session auth — `POST /sessions` (login), `DELETE /sessions` (logout) and `GET /me` (current user).
 Sessions use a server-side store with an opaque, hashed token delivered as an `HttpOnly`, `Secure`, `SameSite=Lax` cookie.
+Card sync endpoints store opaque encrypted blobs: `GET /cards` (optionally `?since=` for incremental sync), `PUT /cards` (batch upsert) and `DELETE /cards/{id}` (tombstone).
-- **Frontend:** the login / sign-up screen, wired to the real endpoints.
-The session is restored on page load via `GET /me`, so a refresh keeps you logged in.
+- **Frontend:** the login / sign-up screen wired to the real endpoints, the client-side encryption (key derivation + AES-GCM), and card CRUD with review scheduling and client-side fuzzy search.
+The session is restored on page load via `GET /me`, so a refresh keeps you logged in (the in-memory encryption key is also restored from this tab's `sessionStorage`).

-The encryption, IndexedDB storage, card CRUD, and fuzzy search are **not built yet** — they are the planned next steps.
+The **local-first IndexedDB cache** is the main piece deliberately left out for now (see above) — every card read/write currently hits the server.

 ### Session security model